adonisjs/v5-docs/content/guides/digging-deeper/drive.md

 ---

-### GCS Driver
+### GCS driver

-The `gcs` driver makes use of the Google cloud storage for reading/writing files.
+The `gcs` driver makes use of Google Cloud Storage for reading/writing files.
 You will have to install the driver separately.

 Make sure to follow the `configure` command instructions to set up the driver correctly.
 You can also read the same instructions [here](https://github.com/adonisjs/drive-gcs/blob/master/instructions.md).